• Europes biggest bike selection

 Best steel gravel bike: 2.
 Ritchey Outback

-Ritchey steel is unlike other steel and has a certain feel to it compared to other bikes.
-Their flagship gravel bike, the Outback, has classic styling, a very long wheelbase for control, and huge tire clearance.
-Typically only sold as a steel gravel bike frameset then you build it up yourself.
+Ritchey steel is unlike other steel and has a certain feel compared to other bikes.
+Their flagship gravel bike, the Outback, has classic styling, a long wheelbase for control, and massive tire clearance.
+It is typically only sold as a steel gravel bike frame set, and then you build it yourself.

 Best steel gravel bikes